 How to Use Dental Floss

-We all know it’s important, but do you know how to use dental floss—that is, how to use it properly?
-Whether it’s a dreaded task that you only do the night before a dentist appointment, or a tried-and-true practice in your oral care routine, this article will help you become an expert flosser.
+We all know it’s an important part of our oral care routine, but do you know how to use dental floss—that is, how to use it properly?
+Whether it’s a dreaded task that you only do the night before a dentist appointment, or a tried-and-true practice in your daily routine, this article will help you become an expert flosser.
 So, let’s dive into How to Floss 101.

-Bring your planet- and travel-friendly single-use dental floss on your next trip and be sure to floss and then brush so that you can get rid of food and bacteria right away!
-Because these particles are immediately released and taken care of, it’ll reduce the amount of dental plaque in your mouth, therefore reducing your risk of developing gum disease.
+So, when you bring your planet- and travel-friendly single-use dental floss on your next trip, be sure to floss and then brush so that you can get rid of food and bacteria right away!
+Because these particles are immediately released, it’ll minimize the amount of dental plaque in your mouth, therefore reducing your risk of developing gum disease.

 The Correct Way to Use Dental Floss

 Now that we know when to floss, let’s get into the actual process.
 We’ll start with the fact that one-fifth of us never floss at all.
 So, if you’re one of the 41% of Americans flossing at least once a day, well done!